Karisti/cheatsheet/network/README.md

 ## What is the broadcast address of a subnet
+A special address that **replaces the recipient addresses** in question.

 Broadcasting in a computer network is transmitting a message which does not require a response to all users of the network.One computer in a network sends a data packet to all other users at the same time.
 The sender does not need to indicate recipient addresses – this is how the broadcast process differs from unicast, where only a single known recipient is addressed.
 The general advantage of broadcasting is that information can be distributed without having to be transmitted multiple times.

-A special address is required to carry out the procedure, which replaces the recipient addresses in question.

 <div align="right">
   <small><a href="#network">⬆ Go to Index</a></small>